ryanxu-1021/EC601project2-google-nlp/README.md

 <img src="1601261195(3).png">

 Then I run the example shown in the Using client library, it works.
+It just input the text "Hello World!", and analyze its sentiment.
+The result shows it's a positive sentence.

 <img src="1601261246(4).png">

-Then I combine the function of entities and sentiment together.
+I want to use more functions of NLP and want to analyze the text that I'm interested in.
+So I combine the function of entities and sentiment together.

 I input the following text, LAKERS OR HEAT?
 LeBron James faces off with former coach Erik Spoelstra in the #2020NBAFinals.

+I want to see whether it can exactly tell what LAKERS and HEAT are and so as the names.

 There is the result